ServiceNow is a powerful platform—but building on it successfully takes more than just knowing where to click or how to write a script.

 Understanding ServiceNow architecture

 ServiceNow is built on a multi-instance, cloud-based architecture.
 That means every organization has its own dedicated environment—with separate data, configuration, and logic.
-This model supports flexibility, security, and faster performance, while also reducing risk during development and deployment.
+TThis model supports flexibility, security, scalability, and faster performance while reducing risk during development and deployment.

 Development teams typically work across three main environments: development, testing, and production.
 Changes are made and tested in lower environments before being promoted to production using update sets or scoped applications.
-Tools like Instance Scan, ATF (Automated Test Framework), and Upgrade Center support quality and stability across these transitions.
+Tools like Instance Scan, ATF (Automated Test Framework), and Upgrade Center support quality, governance, and stability across these transitions.

 Key components of the ServiceNow platform

 Understanding the key components of the ServiceNow architecture will help you get the most out of the best practices while avoiding performance issues and unnecessary rework.
-For those newer to ServiceNow, here are the building blocks you’ll work with most often:
+For teams newer to the platform, these are the building blocks you’ll work with most often:

 Tables – These store all data in ServiceNow.
-Every record (e.g., an incident, request, or user) lives in a table, which can inherit from others (like the common Task table).
+Every record (such as an incident, request, or user) lives in a table, which can inherit from other tables like the common Task table.

-Forms and views – Forms provide the UI for interacting with records, while views determine how different users see the data.
+Forms and views – Forms provide the UI for interacting with records, while views control how different users see data based on their roles and responsibilities.

-Workflows and Flow Designer – These automate business processes like approvals, task routing, and notifications.
+Workflows and Flow Designer – These automate business processes like approvals, task routing, notifications and service requests.

-Scripts and business rules – Custom logic written in JavaScript that controls how records behave and how the system responds to events.
+Scripts and business rules – Custom JavaScript logic that controls record behavior, automations, integrations, and system responses to events.

-Update sets and scoped apps – Mechanisms for tracking and migrating customizations between environments.
+Update sets and scoped apps – Mechanisms for organizing, tracking, and safely migrating customizations between environments while reducing conflicts during upgrades.

 ACLs (Access Control Lists) – Rule sets that determine who can see or modify specific records or fields.

-Service Catalog – The interface where users submit requests for services, access, or equipment—powered by catalog items, variables, and approvals.
+Service Catalog – The interface where users request services, access, devices, or support through catalog items, variables, workflows, and approvals.

 65 ServiceNow development best practices to follow for a successful build